Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 He let out a quick huff as he raised an eyebrow, remembering their most amazing kiss.

-He loved what she was doing.
-She was taking an insanely serious and depressing situation and making it bearable.
+He loved what she was doing; taking an insanely serious and depressing situation and making it bearable.

 “You asked me what I wanted and why I followed you here, but you didn’t give me the chance to answer.”